saucelabs-training/demo-js/testcafe/best-practices/README.md

-# TestCafe
+# TestCafe "BestPractices"
-This folder contains a simple set up for TestCafe.
+This folder contains set up for TestCafe to run on your local machine or in Sauce Labs.

 ## Install dependencies
 You can install all dependencies by running the following command